The Alfriston & Cuckmere Valley Historical Society

 The River Ouse, near Lewes, 1900

-Ian will present old photographs and cine film to offer a glimpse of the less well-known aspects of life in the Ouse valley between Lewes and the sea.
+Ian presented old photographs and cine film to offer a glimpse of the less well-known aspects of life in the Ouse valley between Lewes and the sea.
 Areas of interest will include the agricultural, aviation, sporting and artistic heritage of the area.

 Ian has a long family history in farming and attended Plumpton Agricultural College in the 1960s.
 After further agricultural work he became manager of Newhaven Fort in 1987 and a Town Clerk in 2001 before retirement in 2011 to become a public speaker.